 While Britain’s coastlines might be filled to the brim with a stunning selection of beach resorts – each with their own attractions and sense of character – there’s arguably none with the same sense of unique local identity as Brighton.
 The sun might not always shine on its iconic pier, but there’s little doubt that the future of Brighton is always looking bright.

 You may picture Brighton simply as a holiday resort: a place to spend a week or two, filling your head with memories of arcades, fish and chips enjoyed on sandy stretches and the distinctive smell of the salty sea air.
-However, Brighton is just as special, interesting and exciting when it comes to location to call home.
+However, Brighton is just as special, interesting and exciting when it comes to the location to call home.

 As you might expect from a much loved tourist spot, there’s certainly no shortage of things to do across Brighton’s sunny shores.
 And we’re not just talking about a stick of rock and a trip to SeaLife: although those things are not without their charms.

 Brighton is much more culturally rich than that, with several art galleries and museums to explore.
 These include left field examples, such as the Fishing Museum and the Brighton Toy and Model Museum.
 We did say that Brighton was a unique place to call home.
-There’s also historical sites, alongside plenty of wonderful places to shop and so many pubs, clubs and restaurants that it’s unlikely you’ll ever be able to experience them all in a lifetime.
+There are also historical sites, alongside plenty of wonderful places to shop and so many pubs, clubs and restaurants that it’s unlikely you’ll ever be able to experience them all in a lifetime.